Please send all official transcripts, test scores and admission documents to the Office of Admissions at the following

 The Office of Admissions will review the student's complete file, including the application, high school transcripts, and test scores.
 A new academic GPA will be calculated, including only academic (English, Math, Science, Social/Behavioral Science, Foreign Language) coursework.
-An index will be calculated using the academic GPA and test scores, giving equal weight to both.
-This index will be used in determining admission and scholarship eligibility, and test scores are used to determine additional scholarship opportunities and proper course placement.
+The academic GPA will be used in determining admission and scholarship eligibility, and test scores are used to determine additional scholarship opportunities and proper course placement.

 Admission decisions for home-schooled students are based on the student’s academic grade point average and SAT or ACT scores.
 Along with the application for admission, students should send a transcript of high school work and official SAT or ACT scores.
 If the home school program has been conducted through a formal program, send the official transcript from the program.
 If the parents have designed the curriculum, the transcript should detail subjects studied, textbooks used and an evaluation of the student’s performance.
 If a student has taken the GED, these scores should also be submitted.
 In some cases, the GED may be required to complete the admissions process.